Here are some unique foods in Arkansas that might not be as well known in the rest of the country.

 The James Beard award winning, Jones BBQ in Marianna, Arkansas is one of the most venerated barbecue restaurants in the world and the oldest black-owned business in the nation.

-One thing that decidedly is uniquely “Arkansas” is our habit of slapping a ladle full of coleslaw on your barbecue sandwich.
+One thing that decidedly is uniquely “Arkansas” is our habit of slapping a ladle full of coleslaw on a barbecue sandwich.
 The cool and crunchy coleslaw is perfection with the warm and spicy barbecue.

 The barbecue pictured below is from Sim’s Bar-b-que in Little Rock which is one of our favorites.